 The sound of corks popping may have replaced the clang of the fire bell and the clatter of hooves and hurrying boots, but this special space that has meant so much to so many in Greenwood has come back, ready to welcome locals and travelers with a friendly atmosphere in a fascinating venue.

-The Delta Series consists of wines made from locally grown fruit: Delta Dew is our signature fig wine, and Delta Blue, not surprisingly, is blueberry.
-Each of these is perfectly crafted to let just enough of the essence of the fruit shine through.
+The Delta Series consists of wine made from locally grown blueberries.
+Delta Blue is perfectly crafted to let just enough of the essence of the fruit shine through.

 These four wines–two red and two white–celebrate America's most unique musical genre, the Blues, that were born deep in the Mississippi Delta.
 Their names are a nod to this mysterious land saturated with harmony and blues legends.